-Individual states generally do not issue specific handyman licenses.
+In general, individual states do not issue specific handyman licenses.
 However, a handyman may be considered a contractor when a project exceeds a specific cost or is part of a larger job.
 In this case, a handyman may be required to have a contractor license to perform the work or be subject to handyman license requirements.

 Make sure that if you plan to perform any plumbing, electrical or HVAC work that you check the licensing requirements as these are commonly not covered under the handyman or general contractor license requirements.

-This comprehensive list of handyman license requirements is in alphabetical order so that the information you need is easy to find.
-If you click on the state name, you’ll be directed to the relevant government authority for licensing.
+This comprehensive list of handyman requirements is in alphabetical order so that the information you need is easy to find.

 Once you know that you are in compliance with license requirements make sure you have the right handyman insurance so you are protected from the risks you face every day.